allan-bonadio/squishy_electron_4/src/volts/README.md

 # Strategic Files

-* WaveView.js - react component that contains all these and the <canvas.
+* WaveView.js - react component that displays 2d and contains all these and the <canvas.

-## sub-widgets of WaveView
+## sub-widgets of WaveView in ./volts directory
 * VoltArea.js - contains voltage line & axis, does click/drag
 * VoltSidebar.js - scrolling & zoom buttons
 * VoltOverlay.js - overlays canvas, contains both of the above